wawandco/oxpecker/README.md

 go install github.com/wawandco/ox/cmd/ox@latest
 ```

-To know more about Ox
+To know more about Ox take a look at [our documentation site](https://oxcli.dev).

 ### Ox vs Buffalo CLI